 - Bustani Community Garden - we have 14 garden plots available in our front yard for our neighbours who have no access to gardens where they live.
 Please call the church office (604-584-6244) or contact Natasha (firstname.lastname@example.org) if you are interested in using a garden.

-- Community Events – over the course of the year we create various community events like Halloween Fun Night, Christmas Children’s Service, or Community Barbeques, simply as a way to bless our neighbours.
+- Community Events – over the course of the year we create various community events like Halloween Fun Night, Easter and Christmas Children’s Service, or Community Barbeques, simply as a way to bless our neighbours.

 - Summer Outreach - Each summer we offer day camps and community events.
 For the past seven years, we have been able to hire summer community interns to help us connect with our neighbouring community in creative ways.